emyfer/crying_tracker/README.md

 ---

-## Possible Extensions

-- Advanced filtering (date ranges, tags)
-- Exporting data (CSV/JSON)
-- More detailed analytics
-- Dashboard improvements

----

-Built as a personal full-stack project.
+Built as a personal full-stack project for me and my friends :D